 Despite the prevailing modes of figuration and narrative for artists of her generation, Thompson maintained her commitment to abstraction in the face of many obstacles—claiming her right to create a personally expressive and symbolic language, and exploring materiality, mark-making, color, and form as gestures of catharsis.
-In the context of her time and place, Thompson’s enduring belief in abstraction’s ability to speak to universal themes, while also serving as a balm for the complexities of her political moment, can itself be seen as an act of resistance.
-Through her art, she insisted on abstraction’s power as an oppositional tool: a means of countering the inflammatory nature of contemporary politics by evoking more universal concerns.
+Thompson possessed an enduring belief in abstraction’s ability to speak to universal themes and serve as a balm for the complexities of her political moment.
+Highlighting art’s ability to be an act of resistance, she also insisted on abstraction’s power as an oppositional tool.

 Made during the artist’s self-imposed exile in Europe, Thompson’s wood pictures are only recently being rediscovered and presented in the United States.
 This exhibition includes three rare early wood pictures recently acquired by NOMA for its permanent collection alongside a selection of wood pictures and related prints from a private collection in New Orleans and the Mildred Thompson Estate and Galerie Lelong & Co, New York, all of which reflect Thompson’s deep commitment to the language of abstraction.

 —Katie A. Pfohl, Curator of Modern and Contemporary Art, with Allison Young, Mellon Curatorial Fellow of Modern and Contemporary Art, and Melissa Messina, Curator of the Mildred Thompson Estate

 Mildred Thompson: Against the Grain is on view in the second-floor Stafford Focus Gallery through March 31, 2019.